-Information reported to the executive directors of the Company, who are the chief operating decision makers of the Group, was specifically focused on the segments of retail services, information technology services, property management services, off-campus training services, property agency services, renovation and fitting-out services and other services for the purpose of resource allocation and performance assessment.
+Information reported to the executive directors of the Company, who are the chief operating decision makers of the Group, was specifically focused on the segments of retail services, information technology services, property management services, off-campus training services, property agency services, renovation and fitting-out services, catering services and other services for the purpose of resource allocation and performance assessment.
 These divisions are the basis on which the Group reports its segment information under HKFRS 8 "Operating Segments".

 The executive directors of the Company assess the performance of the operating segments based on a measure of segment revenue and results and segment assets and liabilities.
-Segment results excluded other income and other (losses)/gains, net, finance costs, central administration expenses, income tax expense, and segment assets excluded financial assets at fair value through profit or loss, investment in silver bullion, term deposits, restricted cash, cash and cash equivalents and deferred tax assets and segment liabilities excluded deferred tax liabilities as these activities are centrally driven by the Group.
+Segment results excluded other income and other gains/(losses), net, finance costs, central administration expenses, income tax expense, and segment assets excluded investment in unallocated silver bullion, term deposits, restricted cash, cash and cash equivalents and deferred tax assets and segment liabilities excluded deferred tax liabilities as these activities are centrally driven by the Group.